A-Jordan-95/COP4521_python_project/README.md

           -(Alex): I have some experience with the database part of this (not a lot) and really haven't looked into the web application part at all so this is more if we get more team members than we currently have and have the time/capability to pull it off.

           -(Nick): I can work on building the menu/transitions for the game, as well as the layout and other gameplay aspects.

+          - (Paul): I have some experience drawing pixel art for games so if we're cool with that style I definetly up for handling the graphics; if not, I would still like to work on the graphics, but I probably wouldn't draw everything myself.
+          I am also very interesested in working on the level desgin of the game.